What is copper? Copper, "the red metal," is one of the most electrically conductive of all the metal elements.

 While copper is a superior electrical conductor, most overhead electrical lines in the world are made out of aluminum due to its lower cost and similar effectiveness.

 Copper was harvested in a very pure form by 4000 BC in the Lake Superior area in the United States.
-Natives used the metal for weapons and tools, and from the 1840s until 1969, Copper Harbor was one of the most productive copper mining sites in the world.
+Natives used the metal for weapons and tools, and from the 1840s until 1969,

 The Statue of Liberty is clad in over 62,000 pounds of copper!
 Her characteristic green color is called a patina, the result of exposure to air in her first 25 years.